On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach

-where $\Delta > 0$ is some positive integer constant.
-By leveraging the values of $\widetilde{T}_{min}$ and $\widetilde{T}_{max}$ we set the values of $T_a$, $a \in A$, in three different ways; see Table \ref{tab: choice of T}.
+where $\Delta \in \mathbb{Z}_{>0}$ is some positive integer constant.
+By leveraging the values of $\widetilde{T}_{min}$ and $\widetilde{T}_{max}$ we set the values of $T_a$, $a \in \mathcal{A}$, in three different ways; see Table \ref{tab: choice of T}.

 The intuition behind the choice of $T_a$ is as follows.
-The Binomial$_1$ distribution sorts the mean values of $T_a$, $a \in A$, in an increasing order with respect to their nominal expected costs.
-Oppositely, the Binomial$_2$ distribution sorts the mean values of $T_a$, $a \in A$, in the decreasing order.
-In other words, in the former situation the actions with higher expected costs can be observed sufficiently often; in the latter situation the same holds for the actions with smaller expected costs.
+The Binomial$_1$ distribution sorts the mean values of $T_a$, $a \in \mathcal{A}$, in an increasing order with respect to their nominal expected costs.
+Oppositely, the Binomial$_2$ distribution sorts the mean values of $T_a$, $a \in \mathcal{A}$, in the decreasing order.
+In other words, in the former situation the components with higher expected costs can be observed sufficiently often; in the latter situation the same holds for the components with lower expected costs.
 Finally, the uniform distribution is somewhat in the middle between the Binomial$_1$ and Binomial$_2$ distributions.

-In the next section we demonstrate that the distribution of $T_a$, $a \in A$, substantially affects the out-of-sample tests both for Hoeffding bounds and the DRO approach induced by (\ref{distributionally robust prescriptor}).
+In the next section we demonstrate that the distribution of $T_a$, $a \in \mathcal{A}$, substantially affects the out-of-sample tests both for Hoeffding bounds and the baseline DRO approach induced by (\ref{distributionally robust prescriptor}).